how much air does a plasma cutter need

 Aside from the main unit itself, a plasma cutter needs 2 extra pieces of gear: an air compressor and an air drying/filtering system.

 The compressor is pretty self-explanatory: It provides the necessary air for the plasma cutter to work properly.
 If you don’t have this, you won’t be able to get very far.
-The Compressor that I currently recommend is called the California Air Tools 2-HP compressor.
-As the name implies, this is a 2-hp compressor, which is more than enough for working on a garage or a small workshop.

-The second piece of equipment you need, the air filter/drying system, will ensure your plasma cutter stays as dry as possible.
 As you probably know already, moisture is one of the main reasons why tools stop working prematurely, so this is very important to ensure your tools stay working as long as possible.
-The air drying system that I personally recommend is called the Pneumatic Plus Three Stage Air Drying System, and it’s one of the best ways to protect your plasma cutter.
+The air drying system that I recommend is this Pneumatic Plus Three Stage Air Drying System, and it’s one of the best ways to protect your plasma cutter.
 Highly recommended!

 How to Match an Air Compressor to a Plasma Cutter